Attorneys For People With Nationwide Insurance Auto Injury Claims in Chicago, Illinois

 A Glimpse Into the Litigation Setting Involving Nationwide Insurance

-Only twenty-four percent (24%) of those in Illinois received more than one hundred thousand dollars ($100,000.00) compared to thirty-four percent (34%) in the remaining forty-nine states.
+Only twenty-four percent (24%) of plaintiffs in Illinois received more than one hundred thousand dollars ($100,000.00) compared to thirty-four percent (34%) in the remaining forty-nine states.
 Consequently, a higher percentage of Illinois plaintiffs (51%) received sums less than one hundred thousand dollars ($100,000.00), compared to thirty-three percent (33%) nationally.

-- Illinois was a common site of litigation against Nationwide Insurance, but not as common as against insurers.
+- Illinois was a common site of litigation against Nationwide Insurance, but not as common as against other insurers.

 - The pattern of return generally differed nationally as compared to that in Illinois, as the former more closely resembled a declining slope while the latter reflected a bell curve.